Actindo-AG/Documentation/Payments/Operation/03_ManageRefunds.md

 2. Click on a transaction to see the details.
     The sub-tabs of the transaction are opened.

+    *Payments > Refunds > Tab LIST > Select refund transaction*

      ![Refunds attributes and logs](../../Assets/Screenshots/Payments/Refunds/CheckAttributes.png "[Refund attributes and logs]")